-Sauerkraut is having a moment.
-Not only is it steeped in tradition and intensely flavorful, it’s also a nutritional powerhouse packing healthful probiotic benefits into every single bite.
+Sauerkraut isn’t just for Oktoberfest and topping hot dogs.
+Not only is this fermented food steeped in tradition and intensely flavorful, it’s also a nutritional powerhouse packing healthful probiotic benefits into every single bite.
 There are so many ways to prepare sauerkraut and so many variations to the basic recipe that it affords ample opportunity for the culinary imagination to run riot.

 Sauerkraut is not only tasty but also has an interesting history that might surprise you.
 Read on to discover more about its legacy in the culinary realm, its nutritional benefits, instructions on how to make it, and fun and easy-to-execute recipes (beyond Reubens) that even include dessert.
 Yes, that’s right; sauerkraut dessert!